denis0001-dev/GetGadget/README.md

 # Telegram Gadget Card Bot

 A Telegram bot that lets you collect gadget cards, manage coins, and build custom PCs from parts you collect.
+Includes a modern Telegram Mini App frontend.

 ## Features